haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-multi-level-challenge-writeup.md

 ## Lvl02:

-In level 2, the probe from Lvl01 also ended up in the `HTML attribute context` but this time the `>` character is properly escaped to its HTML equivalent: `&gt;` which makes it hard to escape from the context but it doesn't mean we can't inject new attributes.
+At the level 2, the probe from Lvl01 also ended up in the `HTML attribute context` but this time the `>` character is properly escaped to its HTML equivalent: `&gt;` therefore, it makes it hard to escape from the context but it doesn't mean we can't inject new attributes.
 To achieve our goal we have to use HTML events which as value takes JavaScript.

 {% include figure.html file="/assets/lvl2.png" alt="/assets/lvl2.png" max-width="500px" number="3" caption="Level 02." %}